ENT Disorders

 • Short courses of oral corticosteroids to reduce inflammation13

-• Oxygen therapy to maintain adequate blood oxygen levels9
+• Oxygen therapy to maintain adequate mcv blood test results meaning and normal range oxygen levels9

 • Hospitalization for monitoring and advanced interventions if needed9